Up to 50% off sofas & mattresses — limited‑time deals.

 Mattress type Common responsiveness range in our tests

-Classic innerspring with thin comfort layers Often quick but harsh; scores vary, usually mid-range
+Classic innerspring with thin comfort layers Often quick but harsher, so overall scores vary more than the bounce suggests

 How Different Sleepers Can Use Our Responsiveness Results